 What is a Farmers' Market?

 A farmers' market is a food market.
-Fresh produce is the most prevalent merchandise, but many farmers' markets baked goods and dairy products as well.
+Fresh produce is the most prevalent merchandise, but many farmers' markets offer baked goods and dairy products as well.